-Study shows naloxone kits cost-effective in preventing overdose deathsJanuary 2nd, 2013 in Medications /
+Study shows naloxone kits cost-effective in preventing overdose deathsJanuary 2nd, 2013 by Melinda Young, Eileen Shields in Medications /

 Naloxone bottles with a syringe.
 Naloxone reverses the deadly, respiration-stopping effects of heroin overdose.

 (Medical Xpress)—Giving heroin users kits with the overdose antidote naloxone is a cost-effective way to prevent overdose deaths and save lives, according to a study released this week in The Annals of Internal Medicine.

 Dr. Phillip Coffin, director of Substance Use Research at the San Francisco Department of Public Health and assistant clinical professor at the University of California San Francisco, and Sean Sullivan, professor and director of the Pharmaceutical Outcomes Research and Policy Program at the University of Washington in Seattle, co-authored the study